 (Herpes Simplex Keratoconjunctivitis)

-Herpes simplex keratitis is infection of the cornea caused by herpes simplex virus.
+Herpes simplex keratitis is an eye infection that involves the cornea (the clear layer in front of the iris and pupil) caused by herpes simplex virus.

 The primary infection resolves without treatment.
-However, if the infection reactivates, it can affect the cornea (the clear layer in front of the iris and pupil) more seriously and cause more severe symptoms.
+However, if the infection reactivates, it can affect the cornea more seriously and cause more severe symptoms.

 Symptoms of a reactivation include eye pain, tearing, redness, a feeling like a foreign object is in the eye (foreign body sensation), and sensitivity to bright light.
 Rarely, the infection worsens and the cornea swells, making vision hazy.
 The more often the infection recurs, the more likely is further damage to the surface of the cornea.
 Several recurrences may result in the formation of deep ulcers, permanent scarring, and numbness of the eye surface.

 Generic NameSelect Brand Names